 Eventually, the mixture will thicken up and turn into caramel.
-Simple enough.
+NOM NOM NOM.

 You’ll know it is ready when the caramel thickens enough to cover the back of a spoon.

-After eating a few spoonfuls (I couldn’t resist), I immediately thought of all of the wonderful uses for this delicious caramel.
+It may be hard to avoid licking the spoon… or eating a few spoonfuls, BUT tasting it immediately made me think of all of the wonderful uses for this delicious caramel.